GDD-Minor-GTV3A/The-Herd/README.md

 > [!WARNING]
 > Files placed outside your team's designated folder structure may be removed without notice.
 Always ensure your work is contained within your `Asset/*your-team*/` folder.
 The Integration Team will not be responsible for lost work due to improper file organization.

+This is a template.
+May vary depending on the team

 ```tree
 └───Assets/Team *team-number*
     ├───Audio